Yandex Cloud

 ORDER BY net.bytes DESC

-Note the read and write operations that handle a large number of rows.
+Pay close attention to read and write operations affecting many rows.
 These can also cause increased network load.
-For writes, changes in WAL will be copied to replicas, which will further increase network load.
+For writes, WAL changes will be applied to replicas, which further increases network load.

 Diagnosing inefficient query executionDiagnosing inefficient query execution